MartinKulev/Loldle/README.md

 # Changes from the original game:

 This game is inspired by an online game called Loldle: Loldle Classic.
 However, I have made a few changes to enhance the gameplay.
 First, I have introduced a "Give up" command, which reveals the correct champion and its corresponding categories.
-Additionally, I have removed the "Other" gender type and replaced it with an accurate gender representation for each champion(No , I'm not promoting any kind of sexism!
-Don't cancel me! 😄)
+Additionally, I have removed the "Other" gender type and replaced it with an accurate gender representation for each champion.

 # Changes to Categories: